-Have fun and don’t let things get into your head.
+Have fun and don’t get into your head.

 Note: if you’re noticing that you’re attracting emotionally unavailable or feminine men, you need to seriously work on your belief systems about men as well as stepping back and embodying your femininity.

 My free webinar below is going to show you how to do that.